What we’ll cover:

 There are times when you just need to access your money ASAP – no hassle, no penalties, no strings attached.

 If you’ve got money in a traditional or online savings account, accessing that money when you need it should be straightforward.

 But if your money is parked in a traditional Certificate of Deposit (CD), you likely cannot touch those funds until the CD reaches its maturity date.
 That could mean waiting to withdraw for months or even years, unless you’re willing to pay a penalty to withdraw money early.

-However, there are a few ways (and reasons) you may be able to keep money in a CD and have access to funds without getting dinged by penalties.
+However, there are a few ways (and reasons) you may be able to withdraw your money from a CD without getting dinged by penalties.
 One way is to use a No-Penalty CD (more on that below).
 But that’s not your only option.

 Some CDs allow for early withdrawal penalties to be waived outright in extenuating circumstances, such as:

-A No-Penalty CD gives you the freedom to withdraw funds before the CD term ends, without an early withdrawal penalty.
+A Marcus No-Penalty CD gives you the freedom to cash out a CD before it reaches its maturity date, without a cd penalty for early withdrawal.
 There are some restrictions though.
-With a Marcus No-Penalty CD, for instance, you can withdraw your total deposit beginning seven days after you funded the CD.
+With a Marcus No-Penalty CD, for instance, you can withdraw your total deposit beginning seven days after you’ve funded the CD.
 Just keep in mind – if you do withdraw funds from a Marcus No-Penalty CD before it matures, you’ll need to take out all of your money since a partial withdrawal isn't an option.